funkenstrahlen/podcast-to-youtube/Readme.md

 ![](images/config_oauth2.png)

-Download the credentials file and place it in this project `config` folder.
+Download the credentials file and place it in the same folder you are going to run the script.
+This folder will also contain all the audio and video files the scripts works with.

 ![](images/download_json.png)